Mack Mattingly: U.S. Senate tenure

-In 1980, Mattingly scored a historic upset, defeating longtime Democratic Senator Herman Talmadge, outpolling Ronald Reagan who lost the state in the Presidential election to favorite son Jimmy Carter.
-Mattingly served in the Senate from January 1981 until January 1987, with membership on the United States Senate Committee on Appropriations, chairing first the United States Senate Appropriations Subcommittee on Legislative Branch and later the United States Senate Appropriations Subcommittee on Military Construction and Veterans Affairs.
-Mattingly also served at various times on the Senate Banking Committee, the Governmental Affairs Committee, the Joint Economic Committee and the Ethics Committee.
-He is perhaps best remembered as a proponent of the line-item veto, a position that earned him recognition by President Ronald Reagan during his 1985 State of the Union Address.
+In 1980, Mattingly scored a historic upset, defeating longtime Democratic Senator Herman Talmadge, outpolling Ronald Reagan who lost the state in the presidential election to native son Jimmy Carter.
+Mattingly served in the Senate from January 1981 until January 1987, with membership on the United States Senate Committee on Appropriations, chairing first the United States Senate Appropriations Subcommittee on the Legislative Branch and later the United States Senate Appropriations Subcommittee on Military Construction, Veterans Affairs, and Related Agencies.
+Mattingly also served at various times on the United States Senate Committee on Banking, Housing, and Urban Affairs, the United States Senate Committee on Homeland Security and Governmental Affairs, the United States Congressional Joint Economic Committee and the United States Senate Select Committee Ethics.
+He is perhaps best remembered as a proponent of the line-item veto, a position that earned him recognition by President Ronald Reagan during his 1985 State of the Union address.

 Mattingly also garnered attention in 1981 when he submitted a budget proposal that would remove several sections of Playboy Magazine if the magazine wished to continue receiving federal funding for its Braille edition.
 While the motion would fail, a 1986 amendment from Representative Chalmers Wylie would successfully defund Playboy's Braille edition.
+This would be later reversed by a 1986 ruling in federal district court from Judge Thomas Hogan, who ruled that Congress' actions were a violation of the First Amendment.
+Production of the Playboy braille edition resumed in January 1987.

 1986 campaign

-In November 1986, Mattingly was narrowly defeated in his bid for re-election by former Congressman Wyche Fowler of Atlanta.
+In 1986, Mattingly was narrowly defeated in his bid for re-election by Congressman Wyche Fowler of Atlanta.

 Post senatorial career

 In 1987, Reagan appointed Mattingly assistant secretary-general for defense support for NATO in Brussels, Belgium.
 In 1988, Mattingly received the Secretary of Defense Medal for Outstanding Public Service.
 In 1992, President George H. W. Bush appointed Mattingly ambassador to Seychelles.
 He served in this position until 1993.

 Mattingly remains active on several corporate and nonprofit boards.
 Mattingly ran against Democrat Zell Miller in the 2000 special election to replace the deceased Senator Paul Coverdell, but Miller succeeded in holding the seat to which he had been appointed by Governor Roy Barnes.

-Mattingly endorsed Fred Thompson for President in the 2008 Republican primary, and John McCain in the general.
-He would support Newt Gingrich for President in the 2012 Republican primary, and Mitt Romney in the general.
-He initially supported Jeb Bush but later Donald Trump for President in the 2016 Republican primary after Bush dropped out, and he supported Trump again in 2020.
+Mattingly endorsed Fred Thompson for president in the 2008 Republican primary, and John McCain in the general.
+He would support Newt Gingrich for president in the 2012 Republican primary, and Mitt Romney in the general.
+He initially supported Jeb Bush but later Donald Trump for president in the 2016 Republican primary after Bush dropped out, and he supported Trump again in 2020.
+However, he did not vote for Trump in 2024.

 Personal life

-Mattingly married Carolyn Longcamp in 1957, and fathered two daughters, Jane and Anne.
+Mattingly married Carolyn Longcamp in 1957, and they had two daughters, Jane and Anne.
 Carolyn Mattingly died in 1997.
 In 1998, he married Leslie Davisson, a lawyer, mediator and former judge.
 He currently lives on St. Simons Island, Georgia.
 He continues to be active in Republican politics, and he serves on a number of corporate boards.